Why GPs are being told to go Low GL

 • Reductionist models translate poorly to non-communicable diseases.
 This will require moving away from the current simplistic belief that reliable nutritional evidence can be derived only from large scale randomised trials.

-• The total amount of carbohydrate as a percentage of dietary energy is less important than the carbohydrate type for risk of chronic disease.
+• The total amount of Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… as a percentage of dietary energy is less important than the carbohydrate type for risk of chronic disease.

 • Refined grains, potatoes, and sugar sweetened beverages are associated with increased risk, whereas minimally processed grains, legumes, and whole fruits are associated with reduced risk.

-• Glycemic load has been shown to be a better predictor of glycaemic response than the amounts of carbohydrate, protein, and fat in food.
+• Glycemic load has been shown to be a better predictor of glycaemic response than the amounts of carbohydrate, Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, and fat in food.

 • GL is an independent risk factor for type 2 diabetes; cardiovascular morbidity and mortality, including stroke, in women